At the Campground - Setting up a Small Travel Trailer

 - Chock wheels

 - Move tow vehicle out of the way

 - Level trailer front to rear

 - Spray around everything that touches the ground for bugs

 Two things you should always do to protect your trailer at the campsite:

 - Check the electric power before you connect.
 We've found several campsites where it wasn't wired correctly and could possibly damage our trailer.
 When we've found a problem, the people in the campground office were always happy to move us to another site.
 We use a combined Surge Suppressor/Circuit Analyzer.

 - Water pressure varies substantially from campground to campground.
 If it's too high, it can cause plumbing leaks in your trailer.
 Be sure to use a Water Pressure Regulator on your fresh water hose.

-See the Accessories page for the devices we use.
+See my Products We Use page for the devices we use.